Bio 110: Syllabus and Course Information

 Electronic Device Policy: Turn off ALL electronic equip.
 (PHONES, IPODS, LAPTOPS, ETC ) before class begins, please.
 All electronic devices are prohibited during exams.
 No electronic submissions of assignments, please.

-Exam/Assignment Reschedules: You may reschedule an exam/assignment only by discussing it with me in advance.
+Exam/Assignment Reschedules: You may reschedule an exam/assignment only by discussing it with me in advance, and by providing a doctor’s note.
 (Emails and phone messages do not satisfy this requirement).
-If you arrange a makeup and take the exam within 2 working days of when it was originally scheduled, you forfeit 20% of the total possible.
+If you arrange a makeup and take the exam within 2 working days of when it was originally scheduled, you forfeit 10% of the total possible.
 If you complete the exam within 7 days you lose 50 %.
 You may not retake an exam more than one week after the scheduled original.
 If you miss a lab practical you will retake it in alternate format, subject to the above penalties.
 No early final exams will be given.
 If you have an exam rescheduled, you forfeit prompt grading privileges and extra credit opportunities for that exam.

 Choose 2 or 3 people for your study buddies.